The-wang-qiao/code-review-augre/README.md

 Options:
-  -d, --data-path <DATA_PATH>  The path to the data directory [default: .augre] -m, --mode <MODE>            The default operation mode [default: openai]
+  -d, --data-path <DATA_PATH>  The path to the data directory [default: .augre] -m, --mode <MODE>            The default operation mode [default: openai] -y, --yes                    Whether to skip the confirmation prompt -